YuigaWada/CORSMAL2021/README.md

 1. Run
 `conda env create -f env.yml`
 2. The above command may fail depending on your environment.
 If it fails, you need to maually install some libraries.
-    1. If you do not have `torch` or `torchaudio` installed, install them by pip..
+    1. If you do not have `torch`, `torchaudio` or `torchvision` installed, install them by pip..
 See https://pytorch.org/ and check your hardware requirements.
     2. To install `pandas`, run
     `conda install pandas`
     3. To install `opencv`, run